 The plan for ATG projects an increase of 11,587 square feet and about \$4,644,000 annually for office space between July 2016 and June 2023.
-The plan projects a decrease of 17 square feet per FTE and 13 square feet per user.
-The plan projects an increase of \$3,007 per FTE and \$2,755 per user.
-The decrease in square feet per FTE is the result of projected growth.
+The plan projects an increase of five square feet per FTE and five square feet per user.
+The plan projects an increase of \$3,687 per FTE and \$3,299 per user.
+The increase in square feet is the result of projected growth.
 The cost increase is a result of the Seattle expansion project and anticipated inflation in lease rates.